cool-japan/trustformers/SCIRS2_INTEGRATION_POLICY.md

 use rayon::prelude::*;  // Use scirs2_core::parallel_ops instead
 use rayon_core::*;  // Use scirs2_core::parallel_ops instead

+// GPU and hardware acceleration (low-level) use cudarc::*;       // Use scirs2_core with gpu feature instead use wgpu::*;         // Use trustformers_core::tensor with wgpu backend instead use opencl3::*;      // Use scirs2_core with gpu feature instead use vulkano::*;      // Use scirs2_core with gpu feature instead use metal::*;        // Use trustformers_core::device::Device::metal() instead

 // Tensor backends
 use tokenizers::*;  // Use trustformers_core::tokenizer instead
 use candle_core::*;  // Use trustformers_core::tensor instead